hacss/hacss.github.io/src/configuration-guide.md

 smaller projects and prototyping, most projects will require a custom configuration to support such use cases as:

-* Global variables, eg color palette or spacing presets
+* Global variables, e.g. color palette or spacing presets
-* Scoped variables, eg `small`, where the value depends on context
+* Scoped variables, e.g. `small`, where the value depends on context
-* Redefining rules, eg changing how `O` (outline) is implemented or custom parameterization of `Bxsh` (box shadow)
+* Redefining rules, e.g. changing how `O` (outline) is implemented or custom parameterization of `Bxsh` (box shadow)
 * Custom rules
 * Custom breakpoints in responsive design
-* Post-processing, eg replacing a given substring in all CSS output
+* Post-processing, e.g. replacing a given substring in all CSS output

 This guide explains how to define a custom configuration as well as the structure of a configuration module.